Klára Pařízková: Career

 Few days later she played with Kubešková's team at the 2014 Ford World Women's Curling Championship where they finished in 9th place.
-After returning form Canadas Championship her team lost Czech Nationals and could not represent the country is season 2014/2015.
+After returning form Canadas Championship her team lost Czech Nationals and could not represent the country is season 2014–15.
 After this season they won Czech nationals again and qualified for 2015 European Curling Championships in Esbjerg.
 Team skipped by Anna Kubešková finished second in B Group after losing against Italian team skipped by Apollonio and moved up to A group for next season.

 In 2016 they played in the 2016 Europeans and finished in 4th place losing to the Swedish team skippered by Anna Hasselborg in the Semi finals, which also qualified them for the 2017 World Women's Curling Championship in Beijing.

-In the end of the season 2016/2017 team with Svatoňová on the lead position won Euronics European Masters against the runner up team from Switzerland skippered by Alina Pätz.
+In the end of the season 2016–17 team with Pařízková on the lead position won Euronics European Masters against the runner up team from Switzerland skippered by Alina Pätz.

-Season 2017/2018 started with winning of International Women's Curling Tournament in Wetzikon.
-In the November Svatoňová and her team came back to Switzerland for 2017 European Curling Championships and with the record 3-6 the team could not replicate previous successes and finished in 7th place.
+Season 2017–18 started with winning of International Women's Curling Tournament in Wetzikon.
+In the November Pařízková and her team came back to Switzerland for 2017 European Curling Championships and with the record 3-6 the team could not replicate previous successes and finished in 7th place.
 It was enough to qualify for 2018 Ford World Women's Curling Championship in North Bay, Canada.
 The most important event came right after Europeans.
 The team played after four years another Qualification tournament because they did not score enough points from 2014 and 2015 Worlds.
 Olympic Qualification Tournament held place in Plzeň, Czech Republic.
-After round robin Svatoňová and her team with Anna Kubešková as skip, Alžběta Baudyšová as third, Tereza Plíšková as second, Ezhen Kolchevskaia as alternate and coach Karel Kubeška, finished fourth and did not get chance to fight for top two places.
+After round robin Pařízková and her team with Anna Kubešková as skip, Alžběta Baudyšová as third, Tereza Plíšková as second, Ezhen Kolchevskaia as alternate and coach Karel Kubeška, finished fourth and did not get chance to fight for top two places.

 In March 2018 they improved Czech current best placement and finished 6th on Worlds in Canada losing Russia in play-offs (Victoria Moiseeva) with 6–6 record.